sarahciston/codingcare/_drafts/researchguide.md

 Data Reference Toolkit
 This research guide will walk you through the steps of finding, using, and managing data in a research project.

-Teaching with Data: Teaching Resources
+### Teaching with Data: Teaching Resources
 Resources and strategies for faculty teaching undergraduates

 ### Courses & Tutorials
-Coding Train: Working with Data & APIs in Javascript This video series is a friendly introduction to coding with data from Daniel Shiffman, using Javascript and weather APIs. more...
+* Coding Train: Working with Data & APIs in Javascript This video series is a friendly introduction to coding with data from Daniel Shiffman, using Javascript and weather APIs.
-Data Analysis and Visualization with Python for Social Scientists This is an introduction to Python designed for participants with no programming experience. more...
+* Data Analysis and Visualization with Python for Social Scientists This is an introduction to Python designed for participants with no programming experience.
-Elements of AI
+* Elements of AI
     Two courses, Introduction to AI and Building AI, that aim to demystify AI, what it is, what can and cannot be done, and how to use it.
 The courses include practical exercises and are created by the University of Helsinki and MinnaLearn.
-Ethics of AI
+* Ethics of AI
     The Ethics of AI is a free online course created by the University of Helsinki.
 The course is for anyone who is interested in the ethical aspects of AI – we want to encourage people to learn what AI ethics means, what can and can’t be done to develop AI in an ethically sustainable way, and how to start thinking about AI from an ethical point of view.
-Fast.AI Practical Data Ethics
+* Fast.AI Practical Data Ethics
     This course from Fast.AI covers disinformation, bias and fairness, foundations of data ethics and practical tools, the field including venture capital and metrics, privacy and surveillance, and algorithmic colonialism.
-It is adapted from a course originally taught at the University of San Francisco Data Institute. more...
+It is adapted from a course originally taught at the University of San Francisco Data Institute.

-The Illustrated VQGAN
+* The Illustrated VQGAN
-Background and technical details on how text-to-image generating AI are made Neural Networks
+    Background and technical details on how text-to-image generating AI are made
+* Neural Networks
     3Blue1Brown's Grant Sanderson offers an approachable technical overview of neural networks with lots of examples.

-Manipulating Data for Machine Learning
+#### Manipulating Data for Machine Learning
-Fast.AI Software
+* Fast.AI Software
-"Fast.AI simplifies training fast and accurate neural nets using modern best practices" Keras
+    "Fast.AI simplifies training fast and accurate neural nets using modern best practices"
+* Keras
     "A deep learning API written in Python, running on top of the machine learning platform TensorFlow.
 It was developed with a focus on enabling fast experimentation."
-Matplotlib: Visualization with Python
+* Matplotlib: Visualization with Python
     "Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
 Matplotlib makes easy things easy and hard things possible."
-NumPy
+* NumPy
-"A fundamental math package for scientific computing in Python" Pandas
+    "A fundamental math package for scientific computing in Python"
+* Pandas
     "Pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language."
-PyCaret
+* PyCaret
     "PyCaret is an open-source, low-code machine learning library in Python that automates machine learning workflows.
 It is an end-to-end machine learning and model management tool."
-SciKit-Learn
+* SciKit-Learn
     "Simple and efficient tools for predictive data analysis.
 Accessible to everybody, and reusable in various contexts.
 Built on NumPy, SciPy, and matplotlib.
 Open source, commercially usable."

-Managing & Sharing Datasets
+#### Managing & Sharing Datasets
-CKAN
+* CKAN
-A content management system (like Wordpress) for making data websites Data Version Control
+    A content management system (like Wordpress) for making data websites
+* Data Version Control
     Open-source, Git-based data science
-Frictionless Data
+* Frictionless Data
-An open-source toolkit with standards and frameworks for working with data OpenRefine
+    An open-source toolkit with standards and frameworks for working with data
+* OpenRefine
-Open source tools for transforming and working with data Streamlit
+    Open source tools for transforming and working with data
+* Streamlit
-A code library for building data and machine learning websites easily using Python Tableau
+    A code library for building data and machine learning websites easily using Python
+* Tableau
-Visualization tools for data (some with costs) using desktop or web Tabula
+    Visualization tools for data (some with costs) using desktop or web
+* Tabula
     Tool for extracting data in tables within PDF files

-Working with Text Datasets
+#### Working with Text Datasets
-ChromaDB
+* ChromaDB
     An open-source word embedding database
-Gensim
+* Gensim
     Topic modeling tools for Python
-MALLET (Machine Learning for Language Toolkit)
+* MALLET (Machine Learning for Language Toolkit)
     A collection of tools to document classification, sequence tagging, and topic modeling.
 There is also an add-on toolkit (Graphical Models in MALLET) for visualization.
-MOA: Massive Online Analysis
+* MOA: Massive Online Analysis
     MOA is an open-source framework for data stream mining and includes a collection of machine learning algorithms and tools for evaluation.
-Scrapy
+* Scrapy
-Python library for scraping to collect text from websites Spacy
+    Python library for scraping to collect text from websites
+* Spacy
-Easy Python library for loading, processing, and analyzing text Topic Modeling Tool
+    Easy Python library for loading, processing, and analyzing text
+* Topic Modeling Tool
     A basic free tool that allows you to topic model texts using MALLET, but with an easy-to-use interface.
-Voyant
+* Voyant
     An easy to use and free text analysis tool.
 Upload text and Voyant will automatically determine word frequencies and colocates and display them graphically

 #### Working with Visual Datasets
 * ML5.js